 - "3 new detached volumes" - this indicates that have detected a new unattached volume, and tagged it with an unattached time.
 It will be scheduled for snapshot and termination based on the threshold set in your task configuration.

-- "3 snapshots created" - This indicates that 3 unattached volumes are schedule for termination, and we have created snapshots of them ahead of termination, which will happen on the next task run in 1 hour.
+- "3 snapshots created" - This indicates that 3 unattached volumes are scheduled for termination, and we have created snapshots of them ahead of termination, which will happen on the next task run in 1 hour.

 - "3 snapshots deleted" - This indicates that we can verify that snapshots were successfully taken on 3 volumes, and we've sent the API calls necessary to AWS to delete 3 volumes.